cloudfoundry-incubator/quarks-operator/docs/controllers/extendedstatefulset.md

 If a failure has occurred (e.g. canary has failed), the StatefulSet is annotated as being stale.

-### Detect if StatefulSet versions is running
+### Detect if StatefulSet versions are running

-During upgrades, there is more than one version for an ExtendedStatefulSet resource.
+During upgrades, there is more than one `StatefulSet` version for an `ExtendedStatefulSet` resource.

-Ability to look at what versions are available, and store versions status that keeps track of if version is running:
+The operator can list available versions and store status that keeps track of which is running:

 ```yaml
 status: